johnmidgley/opencola-alpha/README.md

 # Starting OpenCola

 Open a terminal and navigate to $OPENCOLA.
+Then follow the instructions for you OS:

+<details><summary>MacOS</summary>

 ```
 cd unix